The complete surfing family tree

 Windsurfing came in the 20th century.
 Newman Darby invented the sailboard in 1948, and the Jim Drake/Hoyle Schweitzer team filed the very first windsurfing patent in 1968.

 Skateboarding was invented by Californian surfers between 1940 and 1950, when the ocean was flat and no waves were surfable.
 It is the only true inland sport that was born directly out of surfing.
 The "ollie" maneuver was later brought into the water with the invention of aerial tricks.

 Kneeboarding also comes from the California scene; from around 1965.
 Surfers initially tried to create a board that could be used behind tow boats.
 Today, kneeboarding has hit the waves as an officially recognized watersport.

 Similar to kneeboarding is wakeboarding, born in the 1980s.
 Wakeboarders enjoy speed provided by motorboats, closed-course cables, winches, PWC's, trucks/cars and even ATV's.
 Many tricks are similar to those found in skateboarding, surfing and windsurfing.

 Kitesurfing is one of the newest wave sports.
-The Legaignoux brothers developed the first kit in the 80's.
-And stand up paddleboarding, also known as SUP, is an evolution of another Hawaiian heritage.
-In the 60's, the Beach Boys of Waikiki got on their SUPs to take photos of tourists learning to surf.
+The Legaignoux brothers developed the first kit in the 1980s.
+And stand-up paddleboarding, also known as SUP, is an evolution of another Hawaiian heritage.
+In the 1960s, the Beach Boys of Waikiki got on their SUPs to take photos of tourists learning to surf.